On the Heavens

-On the Heavens (Greek: Περὶ οὐρανοῦ; Latin: De Caelo or De Caelo et Mundo) is Aristotle's chief cosmological treatise: written in 350 BC, it contains his astronomical theory and his ideas on the concrete workings of the terrestrial world.
-It should not be confused with the spurious work On the Universe (De mundo, also known as On the Cosmos).
+On the Heavens (Greek: Περὶ οὐρανοῦ; Latin: De Caelo or De Caelo et Mundo) is Aristotle's chief cosmological treatise: written in 350 BCE, it contains his astronomical theory and his ideas on the concrete workings of the terrestrial world.
+It should not be confused with the spurious work On the Universe (De Mundo, also known as On the Cosmos).

 This work is significant as one of the defining pillars of the Aristotelian worldview, a school of philosophy that dominated intellectual thinking for almost two millennia.
 Similarly, this work and others by Aristotle were important seminal works from which much of scholasticism was derived.

 Argument

-According to Aristotle in De Caelo, the heavenly bodies are the most perfect realities, (or "substances"), whose motions are ruled by principles other than those of bodies in the sublunary sphere.
+According to Aristotle in On the Heavens, the heavenly bodies are the most perfect realities, (or "substances"), whose motions are ruled by principles other than those of bodies in the sublunary sphere.
 The latter are composed of one or all of the four classical elements (earth, water, air, fire) and are perishable; but the matter of which the heavens are made is imperishable aether, so they are not subject to generation and corruption.
-Hence their motions are eternal and perfect, and the perfect motion is the circular one, which, unlike the earthly up-and down-ward locomotions, can last eternally selfsame - an early predecessor to Newton's First Law of Motion.
+Hence their motions are eternal and perfect, and the perfect motion is the circular one, which, unlike the earthly up-and down-ward locomotions, can last eternally selfsame – an early predecessor to Newton's first law of motion.
 Aristotle theorized that aether did not exist anywhere on Earth, but that it was an element exclusive to the heavens.
 As substances, celestial bodies have matter (aether) and form (a given period of uniform rotation).
-Sometimes Aristotle seems to regard them as living beings with a rational soul as their form (see also Metaphysics, bk.
-XII).
+Sometimes Aristotle seems to regard them as living beings with a rational soul as their form (see also Metaphysics, book XII).

-Aristotle proposed a geocentric model of the universe in De Caelo.
+Aristotle proposed a geocentric model of the universe in On the Heavens.
 The Earth is the center of motion of the universe, with circular motion being perfect because Earth was at the center of it.
-There can only be one center of the universe, and as a result there are no other inhabited worlds within it besides Earth.
+There can be only one center of the universe, and as a result there are no other inhabited worlds within it besides Earth.
 As such the Earth is unique and alone in this regard.
 Aristotle theorized that beyond the sublunary sphere and the heavens is an external spiritual space that mankind cannot fathom directly.

 Aristotle also argued for the view that the following six directions exist as human-independent realities, not just relative to us: left, right, up, down, front, and back.
 This is an important part of his theory that the heavens move always in one direction and with no irregularities.

-Much of De Caelo is concerned with refuting the views of his predecessors.
+Much of On the Heavens is concerned with refuting the views of his predecessors.
 For example, Aristotle sets his eyes multiple times on the analyses of weight given by the Pythagoreans and Plato in the Timaeus.